KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
 4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Binance by brssaricicek](https://github.com/brssaricicek/MMM-Binance)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Warning: No LICENSE file.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-BinaryClock by nikobix](https://github.com/nikobix/MMM-BinaryClock)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-BinaryClock.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-BirdNET by BrianHepler](https://github.com/BrianHepler/MMM-BirdNET)

 1. An error occurred while getting information from 'package.json': Error: Invalid version: "1.1"
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-BirdNET.js`: Replace it with built-in fetch.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-birthdays by amitchone](https://github.com/amitchone/MMM-birthdays)